himaxwell/himaxwell.github.io/_posts/2023-02-01-concerns-in-ruby-part-1.md

 ![concerns diagram](../images/posts/concerns-in-ruby-part-1/img_5.jpg)

 Hopefully, as you look at the above, a little red flag is waving around annoyingly in your mind.
-Hopefully, as you examine these diagrams, you are hit with the fact that in both we are looking at _relationships_ between classes, but the relationship created by inheritance is much more explicit/obvious than the relationship that's created when we use a concern.
+As you examine these diagrams, maybe you're hit by the fact that in both we are looking at _relationships_ between classes, but the relationship created by inheritance is much more explicit/obvious than the relationship that's created when we use a concern.

 In short: